mort65/mark-of-arkay/README.md

 Spell versions of the scroll of revival and sacrifice are in a chest at Falkreath's hall of the dead.
 They can be used by the player once per day.

 You can choose to lose some or all of your items before respawning.
-If you enable this option you can take back your items by activating a grand soul gem which is placed where you died or reviving yourself with sacrificing someone.
+If you enable this option you can take back your items by activating your soul mark which is either a grand soul gem or your dead body and is placed where you died or you can revive yourself by sacrificing someone with the sacrifice spell. instead of activating the soul mark, there is an option to send your items to a boss chest or retrieve your items by killing a nearby enemy or a spawned one.

 You can also toggle losing your items permanently whenever you respawn before finding them.

+ Other than losing items these curses can infect you:

+ Disease: you'll be infected by a random vanilla disease that gets worse with each respawn.
+ Skill: you lose some of your skills or experience.
+ Silence: you can't talk to NPCs or shout.
+ Ghost: You'll become a ghost and NPCs will attack you on sight.
+ Arkay's curse: Prices are 50% worse, persuasion and intimidation are 50% harder and Health, Stamina, and Magicka are 25 points lower.
+ Slavery: You'll be sold into slavery (Requires the Simple slavery mod).

+ Respawn points can be one of these locations
+ Hall of the dead
+ Inn
+ Last place player slept
+ A custom place chosen by mark spell.
+(Mark and recall spells could also be used for travel either free or in exchange for arkay mark).
+ Checkpoint: which is a close location that you visited.
+Nearby: Similar to checkpoints but it will send you to a map marker in the current hold.
+The throat of the World

 Compatibility